We're an affiliate

 Some dogs would form a habit of licking their urogenital areas for behavioral reasons.
 They might do this to relieve stress and anxiety.

-Affected canines might form an Obsessive Compulsive Disorder (OCD) that makes them to repeatedly lick on their genital areas in excess.
+Affected canines might form an Obsessive Compulsive Disorder (OCD) that makes them repeatedly lick on their genital areas in excess.

-When To Be Concerned About Excessive Licking
+When To Be Concerned About Dogs Licking Their Private Parts

 A one-off lick on the genital area after a bathroom break should not raise an alarm.
 But when the dog does that for hours on end, you should find a reason to be worried.